• Skip to Content

 News and announcements from The University of Alabama

-A total of 417 students enrolled during the 2017 summer semester at The University of Alabama were named to the Dean's List with an academic record of 3.5 (or above) or the President's List with an academic record of 4.0 (all A's).
+A total of 11,347 students enrolled during the 2018 spring semester at The University of Alabama were named to the Dean's List with an academic record of 3.5 or above or the President's List with an academic record of 4.0 (all A's).
 The UA Dean's and President's lists recognize full-time undergraduate students.
 The lists do not apply to graduate students or undergraduate students who take less than a full course load.

 The University of Alabama’s logo